ShreyasChikkabilathiHarisha/webcrawler/README.md

          .
 ```

+## Potential improvements that can immediately improve this current implementation
+I have added comments in the code on few things that can be improved for quick performance benifits.

+Few other improvements are with error handling/logging, filter on urls and waits/retries of http get call.
+There are times when the crawling stops due to few of the above mentioned issues, which can be significantly improved with follow-up patches.

 ## Note
 There are few options added as comments which indicate alternate ways of doing things with explanation on the same